nEOn-41/Newspaper-Reader/Project Instructions.md

 3. **Model Integration**:
    - **First LLM Layer (Gemini 1.5 Flash)**: Integrate the Gemini 1.5 Flash model to handle multi-modal document processing (images of newspaper pages).
 Use the editable system prompt and additional query before submitting the keywords.
-   - **Second LLM Layer**: **(Yet to be implemented)**: Integrate the second LLM layer to validate keyword-article matches based on the responses from the first LLM layer.
+   - **Second LLM Layer**: Integrate the second LLM layer to validate keyword-article matches based on the responses from the first LLM layer.

 ### **Initial Testing**:
 For initial testing: